Sector Driven Evaluation Strategy

 - Can We Talk?
 Promoting better evaluation conversations between funders and nonprofits – published on AEA365.org (December 2016)

-- Treating the Cause Rather than the Symptoms: Building an Evaluation Agenda for the Nonprofit Sector – published on AEA365.org (February 2016)
+- Evaluation Agenda for the Nonprofit Sector – published on AEA365.org (February 2016)